-LinkedIn is the hottest place for job-search in 2020:
+LinkedIn is still the hottest place for job-search in 2023:

 - Recruiters and hiring managers come to YOU instead of vice versa.
 You can sit back and just wait for all the job offers to pour in without lifting a finger, saving you A LOT of time and effort